catenglaender/public-notes/ILIAS-development/Test-Assessment/FR_Presentation-Table-for-Test-Assessment-Results.md

 This impacts the user experience negatively:
 * Users see the questions in an unfamiliar, unstyled look - which causes them to wonder why the view "looks broken".
-* The lack of filters and view controls can make it difficult and time consuming to evaluate tests with many questions.
+* The lack of filters and sorting can make it difficult and time consuming to evaluate tests with many questions.

 For developers there are drawbacks to how this view is currently assembled: